uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 let val2 = identity<string>(val); // val2 is of type string
 ```

-We dont actually have to manually specify the type `string` when calling the function and can instead rely on TypeScripts inference:
+We dont actually have to manually specify the type `string` when calling the function and can instead rely the inference capabilities of TypeScript once again:

 ```ts
 let val = 'Hello, world!';